-Rev. Linus Bastien says the parishioners of the 109year-old Roman Catholic Church made a commitment about five years ago to revive the aging brick building
+Rev. Linus Bastien says the parishioners of the 109year-old Roman Catholic Church made a commitment about five years ago to revive the aging brick daughter, Patricia Lynn glass windows were taken down and restored.

 SINCE THEN, Fr.
 Bastien says close to \$400,000 has been invested in the church, on both structural necessities and esthetics.